chiranjiveejoshi/chiranjiveejoshi.github.io/showcase/cineplex.md

 ![This is an image](../img_repo/CP.IMG.19.png){:width="500" height="250" loading="lazy"}

 ## TAKEAWAYS
-**Impact:** The final prototype has received positive feedback, and the usability study indicates that the website's design is capable of meeting the user's needs.
+**Impact:** The final Prototype has received positive feedback, and the Usability Study indicates that the Website's Design is capable of meeting the User's needs.

 **One quote from the peer feedback:**
 > "Looks good for a Hi-Fi!
 Keep up the good work."

-**What I learned:** During the project's design process, I obtained valuable insights into the pivotal role that user research plays in UX.
-By meticulously analyzing the feedback obtained through user interviews, peer reviews, and usability studies, I could progressively develop a comprehensive and inclusive design.
+**What I learned:** During the project's Design process, I obtained valuable insights into the pivotal role that User Research plays in UX.
+By meticulously analyzing the feedback obtained through User Interviews, Peer Reviews and Usability Studies, I could progressively develop a comprehensive and inclusive Design.

 ## NEXT STEPS
 ![This is an image](../img_repo/CP.IMG.21.png){:width="600" height="300" loading="lazy"}